 You can see this for yourself by clicking here.

-The next point we wanted to discuss was reasons why the University of Otago should be choosing to use the widely available humane options instead of harming animals.
+The next point we wanted to discuss was reasons why the University of Otago should be choosing to use the widely available non-harmful options instead of harming animals.

 A few points we covered was: